joeycortez42/pi-looper/README.md

 done
 ```

+## Transfering videos
+Unless you have a spare Linux machine that can mount the ExtFS partition on the SD Card it's better to just SSH into your pi.
+Copy the videos to ``/home/pi/videos`` or your desired location.

 ## Auto-run on startup
 Modify your local start up script:
 ```
 sudo nano /etc/rc.local
 ```

-Before ``exit0`` add:
+Before ``exit 0`` add:
 ```
-sh /home/pi/pi-looper/pi-looper.sh &
+sh /home/pi/pi-looper/run-looper.sh &
 ```
 When done, press CTRL-O and ENTER to save and CTRL-X to exit.
+Then reboot whenever you are ready.

+# Optional
 ## Hide startup text
-Hide most of the system start up messages:
+Hide most of the system boot messages:
 ```
 sudo nano /boot/cmdline.txt
 ```

-Disable splash screen on boot:
+Replace ``console=tty1`` by ``console=tty3`` to redirect boot messages to the third console.
+Add ``quiet plymouth.enable=0 logo.nologo`` to disables boot messages, disables messages from Plymouth, and hide the Raspberry Pi logo ub top left corner.
+When done, press CTRL-O and ENTER to save and CTRL-X to exit.

+Remove Rainbow Screen:
 ```
 sudo nano /boot/config.txt
 ```
 Add ``disable_splash=1`` at the end of the file.
+When done, press CTRL-O and ENTER to save and CTRL-X to exit.